 In the summer, housing rent (for a shared room) is included in the program fees.

-To learn about eligibility requirements, academi offerings, and the academic calendar; click here: Academics-China USAC.
+To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - China, Chengdu (USAC).
 All courses are taught in English, by local Chinese faculty, except for the Chinese Language Courses (in which Chinese is the primary language of instruction).
 Internships are available, see the academics page for more information.

 EXCURSION & ACTIVITIES